Wildlander-mod/Support/Docs/FAQ.md

 3) Open the directory and run DXSetup.exe.
 Follow onscreen instructions.

 4) (optional but recommended) Reboot your PC.

+If Skyrim Launches from steam

+	1) Go in the Windows control panel, Region.

+	2) Click "Additional settings..." at the bottom, then "Reset" in the window that opens.

 Other things which can cause this issue:-
 * ASUS GPU TweakII running at the same time as Skyrim